enriquea/feseR/README.md

 # NOTE: This is the fork from the original feseR package.
+The following changes are made:
+1. Multithreading.
+You need to register a cluster with doParallel package.
+2. ROC metric for benchmarking the models as an alternative to Accuracy.
+3. Tolerance parameter in percents for choosing a simpler model, i.e. less features, with small sacrifise in performance.

-The changes are made to implement parallel functionality for main computations.
-All credits should be made to the original authors.
+All credits of this package should be made to the original authors.

 ------------